LGuilher2003/LGuilher2003/README.md

 Full Stack Software Developer
 -----------------------------

 I'm a 19 years old developer and hacking since I was 18.
 I love to code and figure it out how to solve deep problems using high-edge tech.
-My main focus is back-end development, making applications that impact the life of thousands of users.
+My main focus is make applications that impact the life of thousands of users.

 * 🌍  I'm based in Rio de Janeiro, Brazil
 * ✉️  You can contact me at [guilherme1208moraes@gmail.com]